 Approach

-I am open to identities, cultures and experiences which are different to my own and believe that inequality, discrimination and social and cultural structures, all impact on our experience of the world and of each other.
-I am open to challenge, where I am mistaken, or fall short.
+I welcome all identities, cultures and experiences and believe that inequality, discrimination, social and cultural structures, wars and oppression, all impact on our experience of the world and of each other.
+I am open to challenge where I am mistaken, or fall short.

-It can be difficult to identify and change these patterns on our own, but through a trusting and empathic therapeutic relationship, we can explore the meaning of our experiences, recognise and break these patterns and learn both how to be more true to ourselves and be in better relationships with others.
+Through a trusting and compassionate therapeutic relationship, we can explore the meaning of our experiences, recognise and break unhelpful patterns and learn both how to be more true to ourselves and be in better relationships with others.

 Psychotherapy or counselling